For Prospective Field Instructors

 - Consult with your Education Coordinator and with your Faculty-Field Liaison

-- Power and Authority
+- Power and Authority in the student /field instructor relationship

 - Conflict Management